comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    correct indices.
 Now reads: "Return the rank2 matrix A = u_1v_1^* +
    u_2*v_2^*."
 See the code on the course website for the up-to-date version.

+2. The skeleton code for exercises2.GS_classical was amended as the function should just return R, not Q and R.